broidHQ/integrations/posts/11_in_5min.md

 ```

-At this point, our application can hear all messages coming from theses 11 platforms.
+At this point, our application can receive all messages coming from theses 11 platforms.

 ## Respond to an hello world message

-Now let make some greeting in our application by responding only to an “hello world message”
+Next we can handle a greeting in our application by responding only to a "hello world" message.

 ```js
 Rx.Observable.merge(...R.map(client => client.listen(), R.values(clients)))